 If your life feels like a series of quick hits and dopamine fixes, it’s time to put the smartphone on airplane mode for a while.
 Relying on these devices more than on our minds has left us with an attention span that’s less than that of a goldfish.
 Now that’s something to worry about.

-Daniel Goleman aims to give you some of it back with this book, and calls it the hidden driver of excellence.
+Daniel Goleman aims to give you some of it back with Focus, and calls it the hidden driver of excellence.
 It is a book about mindfulness, willpower, leadership, empathy and success.

 Here are 3 lessons to help you zone in on what’s important: